Michael-J-Scofield/discord-anti-spam/README.md

 const DiscordAntiSpam = require('discord-anti-spam');
 const AntiSpam = new DiscordAntiSpam({
 	warnThreshold: 3, // Amount of messages sent in a row that will cause a warning.
-	banThreshold: 7, // Amount of messages sent in a row that will cause a ban
+	banThreshold: 7, // Amount of messages sent in a row that will cause a ban.
-	maxInterval: 2000, // Amount of time (in ms) in which messages are cosidered spam.
+	maxInterval: 2000, // Amount of time (in milliseconds) in which messages are considered spam.
-	warnMessage: '{@user}, Please stop spamming.', // Message will be sent in chat upon warning.
+	warnMessage: '{@user}, Please stop spamming.', // Message that will be sent in chat upon warning a user.
-	banMessage: '**{user_tag}** has been banned for spamming.', // Message will be sent in chat upon banning.
+	banMessage: '**{user_tag}** has been banned for spamming.', // Message that will be sent in chat upon banning a user.
-	maxDuplicatesWarning: 7, // Amount of same messages sent that will be considered as duplicates that will cause a warning.
+	maxDuplicatesWarning: 7, // Amount of duplicate messages that trigger a warning.
-	maxDuplicatesBan: 15, // Amount of same messages sent that will be considered as duplicates that will cause a ban.
+	maxDuplicatesBan: 15, // Amount of duplicate messages that trigger a ban.
-	deleteMessagesAfterBanForPastDays: 1, // Amount of days in which old messages will be deleted.
-(1-7)
+	deleteMessagesAfterBanForPastDays: 1, // Days of messages that get deleted upon banning a user.
 	exemptPermissions: [
 		'MANAGE_MESSAGES',
 		'ADMINISTRATOR',
 		'MANAGE_GUILD',
 		'BAN_MEMBERS'
-	], // Bypass users with at least one of these permissions
+	], // Bypass users with any of these permissions.
-	ignoreBots: true, // Ignore bot messages
+	ignoreBots: true, // Ignore bot messages.
-	verbose: false, // Extended Logs from module
+	verbose: false, // Extended Logs from module.
-	ignoredUsers: [], // Array of string user IDs that are ignored
+	ignoredUsers: [], // Array of User IDs that get ignored.
-	ignoredRoles: [], // Array of string role IDs or role name that are ignored
+	ignoredRoles: [], // Array of Role IDs or names that are ignored.
-	ignoredGuilds: [], // Array of string Guild IDs that are ignored
+	ignoredGuilds: [], // Array of Guild IDs that are ignored.
-	ignoredChannels: [] // Array of string channels IDs that are ignored });
+	ignoredChannels: [] // Array of channels IDs that are ignored.
+});

-AntiSpam.on('warnAdd', member =>
-	console.log(`${member.user.tag} has been warned.`)
+AntiSpam.on('warnAdd', member => console.log(`${member.user.tag} has been warned.`));
-);
-AntiSpam.on('kickAdd', member =>
-	console.log(`${member.user.tag} has been kicked.`)
+AntiSpam.on('kickAdd', member => console.log(`${member.user.tag} has been kicked.`));
-);
-AntiSpam.on('banAdd', member =>
-	console.log(`${member.user.tag} has been banned.`)
+AntiSpam.on('banAdd', member => console.log(`${member.user.tag} has been banned.`));
-);
 AntiSpam.on('dataReset', () => console.log('Module cache has been cleared.'));
-AntiSpam.on('spamThresholdBan', (member, duplicate) =>
+AntiSpam.on('spamThresholdBan',
-	console.log(`${member.user.tag} Has reached the ban threshold for spamming!`) );
+	(member, duplicate) => console.log(`${member.user.tag} Has reached the ban threshold for spamming!`) );
 client.on('ready', () => console.log(`Logged in as ${client.user.tag}.`));